BenjamTorr/Enron_email_analysis_STOR674/README.md

 ```
 ## How to run it?
 ### Via script
-Use the docker image built to run the analysis using the analysis.R script or if you already have a system with R installled run analysis.R
+Use the docker image built to run the analysis using the analysis.R script or if you already have a system with R installled run analysis.R.

 ### Manually
   -  Install R/Rstudio